-These financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board for the year ended 31 December 2023 for Mirabank a.d.
+These financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board for the year ended 31 December 2024 for Mirabank a.d.
 Beograd (the "Bank").

 The Bank was incorporated and is domiciled in the Republic of Serbia.
 The Bank is a joint stock company limited by shares and was set up in accordance with the Serbian regulations.
-The founder of the Bank, Duingraaf Financial Investments B.V., Hoogoorddreef 15, 1101BA Amsterdam, the Netherlands (hereinafter: the Founder), obtained the preliminary permit to incorporate the Bank with the Decision of the National Bank of Serbia No. IO NBS 32 dated August 18, 2014.
-As at 31 December 2023 and 2022 the Bank's ultimate parent company was Royal Group Holding L.L.C., the United Arab Emirates.
+The founder of the Bank, Duingraaf Financial Investments B.V., Hoogoorddreef 15, 1101BA Amsterdam, the Netherlands, obtained the preliminary permit to incorporate the Bank with the Decision of the National Bank of Serbia No. IO NBS 32 dated August 18, 2014.